Yūji Kishi

 Yūji Kishi (岸 祐二, Kishi Yūji) is a Japanese actor and voice actor.
-He started his acting debut in the 1996 Super Sentai series, Gekisou Sentai Carranger as Kyosuke Jinnai/Red Racer Since then, he has become a very prominent voice actor in both Anime and video games.
-He is more prominently known as the main voice actor for Ken Masters in the Street Fighter series of video games produced by Capcom.
+He had his acting debut in the 1996 Super Sentai series, Gekisou Sentai Carranger, as Kyosuke Jinnai/Red Racer Since then, he has become a very prominent voice actor in both anime and video games.
+He is most known as the main voice actor for Ken Masters in the Street Fighter series of video games produced by Capcom.